IP Multimedia Services (IMS) Emulator

-The network architecture shown above outlines the IMS Core Network elements which can be simulated using GL's MAPS™ SIP IMS test tool.
+The network architecture shown above outlines the IMS Core Network elements which can be simulated using GL's MAPS™ IMS test tool.

 Few of the IMS network entities and their functionalities are: